-The traditional institute (also Magarach) was founded by Count Mikhail Semyonovich Vorontsov (1782-1856) already in 1828 on the peninsula Crimea near Yalta in the Ukraine founded.
-At that time specialized in the imitation of classic wine styles.
-In the former USSR, it became the most important viticulture institute.
-Focal points are new varieties and new vinification techniques such as the Pass fermentation for which numerous patents have been filed.
-In the cellars of the institute store around 20,000 wines from vintages back to the year 1850 (see also under Massandra ).
+The traditional institute (also Magaratsch) was founded by Count Michail Semjonowitsch Vorontsov (1782-1856) on the peninsula as early as 1828 Crimea near Yalta in the Ukraine founded.
+At that time, the company specialized in imitating classic wine styles.
+In the former USSR it developed into the most important wine-growing institute.
+Focus are new varieties and new vinification techniques such as that Pass fermentation, for which numerous patents have been registered.
+Around 20,000 wines from vintages dating back to 1850 are stored in the cellars of the institute (see also under Massandra ).

-In the experimental vineyards with over 2,000 hectares, about 3,000 varieties cultured.
-Thus, this plant is next to the Domaine de Vassal Montpellier to the largest Rebherbarien of the world.
-Here was a new grape variety generation with resistance developed against pests and diseases.
-Known new breeds are Antey Magarachsky.
+In the experimental vineyards with over 2,000 hectares there are around 3,000 varieties cultured.
+This means that this complex is part of the Domaine de Vassal Montpellier to the largest Rebherbaria in the world.
+Here was a new generation of grape varieties resistance developed against pests and diseases.
+Known new varieties are Antey Magarachsky.
 Avrora Magaracha.
 Bastardo Magarachsky.
 Citronny Magaracha.
+Nimrang Magaracha.
 Pervenets Magaracha.
 Podarok Magaracha.
 Riesling Magaracha.
 Rkatsiteli Magaracha and Rubinovy Magaracha,

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)